 Cisco and Thompson Springs ghost towns

-The tiny ghost town of Cisco sits a little way off the main highway.
+The tiny ghost town of Cisco, not far from Moab, sits a little way off the main route, highway 70.
 Eerie yet beautiful, the wind blows on cue, with the classic sagebrush tumbling through wooden dilapidated shed-like buildings which look like they might fall at any moment.
 The police chase scene from “Thelma & Louise” was shot here, with the desert stretching out endlessly beyond.

 The empty Cisco is home to a single artist-in-residence via a project called “Home of the Brave”.

 This program gives artists from anywhere in the world the chance to come and spend a month’s retreat in the town, with no utilities, very simple lodging and just a few visitors who wander through to see their work.

 Many other scenes from movies have Utah as their backdrop.
 Forrest Gump, the Planet of the Apes, Easy Rider, Indiana Jones and countless other movies have shown off the red rock vistas and dark skies of Utah.
 Whether you travel an itinerary that relates to the big screen or not, your own stories will be sure to unfold here.

 Create your own Utah.
 America’s Filmset® experience here.